stadler/SendPage/README.md

 Changelog
 ---------
+ * 1.2 - Support for Webmail & Options to tune close timeout
-Version 1.1 - Proper escaping of ampersands in URLs Version 1.0 - Small adaptions
+ * 1.1 - Proper escaping of ampersands in URLs
+ * 1.0 - Small adaptions
-Version 0.1 - Initial release
+ * 0.1 - Initial release

 Enjoy!